≪ Go to our review of Long Underwear - Men's

 The Rho AR is one of the most comfortable base layers.
 The soft jersey inner fabric felt great against our skin.
-Its super stretchy material fit snugly along the contours of our torsos, providing one of the best fits of all.
-This top also stayed in place very well, so that we weren't constantly adjusting it, as we were with the Icebreaker Oasis.
+Its super stretchy material fits snugly along the contours of our torsos, providing one of the best fits of all.
+This top also stayed in place very well, so that we weren't constantly adjusting it.
 The flatlock seams maintain a low profile and are placed away from areas typically high in chafing.
 With substantial side and underarm gussets, this product has great mobility as well.
-The only product we found more comfortable was the SmartWool Merino 250 model.

-Coming in tenth place in our drying speed test, the Arc'teryx model dried 58% slower than the fastest product, the Lifa Stripe Crew.
+Coming in at the back of the pack in our drying speed test, the Arc'teryx model didn't overwhelm with speedy dry times.
 However, there was a silver lining.
 Like the merino wool products, the synthetic fabric of the Rho AR was difficult to saturate with water, as it resisted soaking up the water.
-The Mountain Hardwear Microchill 2.0 was similar in this fashion too.
-Also like the Microchill, the top upper ¾ of this model dried out quickly, as all the water drained to the bottom ¼, where it took a very long time to evaporate.
+The top upper ¾ of this model dried out quickly, as all the water drained to the bottom ¼, where it took a very long time to evaporate.
 If we had been in the backcountry when this happened, we would simply wring out the bottom quarter of the shirt to speed up the drying process.
-But, in order to keep the test standard and fair, we didn't.
+But, to keep the test standard and fair, we didn't.

 If you find yourself soaking wet away from shelter in this Arc'teryx product, we recommend wringing out the lower portion of the shirt, as the water will gravitate toward this spot more than in other base layers.

 The Rho AR stood out as the best above the rest in layering ability.
-We were able to put this top over and under anything we would consider actually using as a layering system in the outdoors.
-Over t-shirts and even thicker base layers, such as the Minus33 Isolation Midweight Wool, and under jackets and mid-layers, this long underwear product performed like a champ.
+We were able to put this top over and under anything that we would consider using as a layering system in the outdoors.
+Over t-shirts and even thicker base layers and under jackets and mid-layers, this long underwear product performed like a champ.
 Considering its low breathability, our main reviewer tended to wear this model primarily as a mid-layer.

-This Arc'teryx model is one of the most durable tops featured in this review, along with The North Face Warm and Mountain Hardwear Microchill 2.0.
+This Arc'teryx model is one of the most durable tops featured in this review.
 Its fabric is strong, and the triple and quadruple-stitched seams appear ready to endure a heavy beating.
 The fabric isn't snag-proof, though, which showed in a few spots after three months of heavy use.
 Most annoyingly, this product could be confused for a pharmaceutical company with the amount of pilling going on all over its surface.
 This occurred after just a few uses and stayed around ever since.